Pests in Gardens and Landscapes: Quick Tips

 - Dusts such as borate or silica in cracks or crevices, for household pests

 What are beneficial insects?
-Most gardens contain far more good bugs, or beneficial insects, than pest insects.
+Most gardens contain far more “good bugs”, or beneficial insects, than pest insects.
 Beneficial insects and other organisms that kill pests are called natural enemies.
-In any pest management program, it is important to encourage beneficials by avoiding pesticides that kill them.
-You can also encourage beneficials by choosing plants that provide them with pollen and nectar and by keeping ants out of pest-infested plants.
-Learn to identify good bugs, both in their adult forms and immature stages.
+In any pest management program, it is important to avoid using certain pesticides that kill or harm beneficials.
+You can encourage beneficials by choosing plants that provide pollen and nectar and by keeping ants out of pest-infested plants.
+Learn to identify natural enemies, both in their adult forms and immature stages.

 - Lady beetles (lady bugs): Adults and larvae eat aphids.